mapswipe/python-mapswipe-workers/docs/source/installation.md

 # Installation

-This document describes how to setup all the parts of the MapSwipe back-end production.
+This document describes how to setup all the parts of the MapSwipe backend in a production environment.

-Please take also a look at our [Configuration Reference](configuration.md) which is a summary of all configurations and keys needed for deployment.
+Please consult the [Configuration Reference](configuration.html) for this setup as well.

 1. Firebase
 2. Postgres